dtaht/blog-cerowrt/content/post/internet_services_most_affected_by_bufferbloat.md

 Another sadness is I keep getting questions like "is bufferbloat still a problem in 2019" - and I look at the stats, worldwide, and sigh - as *especially* in the places where bufferbloat fixes are most needed - in South America, Africa, and so on - [the bufferbloat meme has not yet penetrated](fixme).
 Short of composing a good tutorial or rant in every language of the world, I don't know how to address this.
 My "home town" of San Juan Del Sur, Nicaragua, has been debloated in multiple places merely by me wandering around and setting up openwrt for people, and then by word of mouth, but that's just one town, in a very big continent.

-I'd like 2019 to be the year where bufferbloat awareness and fixes crossed the chasm and
+I'd like 2019 to be the year where bufferbloat awareness and fixes crossed the chasm.